maciejg-git/litewind-alpine-documentation/documentation/datepicker.md

 ### Range mode

-Datepicker allows selection of date ranges when `data-range` prop is enabled.
-In range mode instead of single date `string` component emits `array` of two `strings`.
+The datepicker allows selecting date ranges when the `data-range` prop is enabled.
+In range mode, instead of a single date `string`, the component emits an `array` of two `strings`.

 {% render "example.liquid" example: "examples/datepicker-range.html", tabs: examples.datepickerRange %}

 ### Datepicker in dropdown

-By default datepicker is a standalone component.
-You can easy turn it into standard expandable picker for inputs by putting it inside dropdown component menu.
-The dropdown have `data-auto-close` prop disabled.
-To close menu after selection `@datepicker-selection-complete` event can be used.
+By default, datepicker is a standalone component.
+You can easy turn it into a standard expandable picker for inputs by placing it inside a dropdown component menu.
+The dropdown should have the `data-auto-close` prop disabled to prevent menu from closing.
+To close the menu after selection, use the `@datepicker-selection-complete` event.

 {% render "example.liquid" example: "examples/datepicker-dropdown.html", tabs: examples.datepickerDropdown %}